simpledark-dev/arent-health-web-app/README.md

 ├── icons
 └── images
-hooks                ---> reusable custom hooks (e.g API fetch) layouts              ---> layout components defining structure of a page components
+hooks                ---> reusable custom hooks (e.g API fetch) layouts              ---> layout components defining common structure of a page which then used in all pages components
 ├── PageAComponent   ---> Components used in a page
 |   ├── ComponentA.tsx